shelbourn/FreeCodeCamp_Challenges/README.md

 * Hours Completed: 4.5

 ### Day 5
-* Complete Challenge: "Build a Tribute Page"
+* Completed Challenge: "Build a Tribute Page"
 * I had a lot of fun with this challenge.
 It was nice to build something from the ground up without following a play-by-play tutorial.
 So far I am very happy with FreeCodeCamp.com
 * Uploaded: "A Tribute to David Attenborough" HTML and CSS files
 * Hours Completed: 7